sarahlehman/smalltownkitten/content/post/things-id-rather-do-1.md

 \
-Notice that there is no toilet paper in a public bathroom stall after I have defecated, meaning I have to quickly relocate to another stall, praying that no one walks in and sees me pantsless and unwiped in the 3 second duration it takes to make it to the safety of the second stall\
+Notice that there is no toilet paper in a public bathroom stall after I have defecated, meaning I have to quickly relocate to another stall, praying that no one else walks in and sees me pantsless and unwiped in the 3 second duration it takes to make it to the safety of the second stall\
 \
 \
 Slip on ice (hit head)\